Azeb: History

 Azebs were originally an auxiliary infantry unit harkening back to Anatolian beyliks that became independent from the Anatolian Seljuk Sultanate.
 In the maritime beyliks, they also served as naval units.
 For instance, in the 13th century, sources address existence of troops called azebs in the Beylik of Aydın.

 According to Stein (2007), by the 14th century azebs garrisoned in strongholds were called kale (fortress) azebs.
 Azebs in fortresses had duties such as building bridges, working as sappers and doing the job of armorers, especially after conscription of devshirme armorers stopped.
 They usually comprised most of the garrison in smaller forts and palankas.

-In the Ottoman Empire the main role of Azaps were fighting as infantry archers on front lines before the cannons and Janissaries, After azebs slowed down the initial enemy charge, they would withdraw to left and right, and let the Ottoman cannons and janissaries fire at them.
+In the Ottoman Empire the main role of azebs were fighting as infantry archers on front lines before the cannons and janissaries, After azebs slowed down the initial enemy charge, they would withdraw to left and right, and let the Ottoman cannons and janissaries fire at them.

 Recruitment

 Azebs were recruited in accordance with the kanunnames (law code) of the Suleiman I. Kadıs oversaw draft of the azebs at a local level, called sancak.
 One man was levied from every 20-30 households whilst others supported him financially.
-The azaps were initially only recruited from Anatolian Turks, and, then Rumelia.
+The azebs were initially only recruited from Anatolian Turks, and, then Rumelia.
 Azebs garrisoned in forts were regularly paid.
 In the late 16th century all Muslim men could enlist.

 Organization

-Their official name -as generally appeared in pay lists- was rüesa ve azeban.
+Their official name—as generally appeared in pay lists—was rüesa ve azeban.
 The word reis (in plural rüesa) referred to head or captain of a ship in maritime or chief of a medium-sized unit consisting of kale azebs.
 Kale azebs were divided into ağalıks which were commanded by ağas and their aides kethüdas.
 These were subdivided into cemaats or riayets (a company consisting of 3 or 4 squads) which were led by reises.

-Equipments
+Equipment

-As volunteers the azaps had a wide range of weaponry.
-These include pole arms, such as the tirpan (war scythe) and harba as well as balta (halberd).
+As volunteers the azebs had a wide range of weaponry.
+These include pole arms, such as the tirpan (war scythe) and harba as well as balta (bardiche).
 In addition to pole arms they were armed with a variety of maces, bows, sabers, and to a rarer extent crossbows.
 Later on guns were adopted instead.
 Azebs also wore red börks, a felt hat like the ones worn by janissaries but in different colours.